stephenjwatkins/turtle-smash/README.md

 Smash the turtles before time expires!

 This is an iOS game that I created as a programming exericse in Swift.
-All code and artwork was created by me, but developers are free to view and modify the code however they like.
+All code and artwork is original, but developers are free to view and modify the code.

-If you're using an iPhone, feel free to download the game on the App Store for free: https://itunes.apple.com/us/app/turtle-smash/id963509680
+If you're using an iPhone, you can download the game for free on the App Store: https://itunes.apple.com/us/app/turtle-smash/id963509680

 ***